-Dear Physician, Healthcare Professional,
+Dear Distribution, Service Provider,

-We are writing to inform you of a rare and temporary condition in which the keypad buttons on your patients' MiniMed $^{\text{TM}}$ 640G Insulin Infusion Pump may become temporarily stuck, and the keypad becomes unresponsive.
+We are writing to inform you of a rare and temporary condition in which the keypad buttons on patients' MiniMedTM 640G Insulin Infusion Pump may become temporarily stuck, and the keypad becomes unresponsive.
 This is a field safety notification and patients do not need to return or replace their pump.
-Please read the important information below to help you understand when this situation might happen, and how it can be resolved.
-Because Medtronic does not have your patients' records on file, we ask you to inform patients who use a 640G pump using the enclosed letter.
+We ask that you read the important information below to help you understand when this situation might happen, how it can be resolved and what action we require you to take.